logo

 • Trump began his second term by matching a record-high 52% approval from March 2017.
 But voters soured on his job performance during the most disruptive part of his trade war, and he’s yet to return to a net positive approval rating.

-• Even so, at a similar point in Trump’s first term, 43% of voters approved and 52% disapproved of his job performance, leaving his net approval rating slightly better now than it was around this time eight years ago.
+• At a similar point in Trump’s first term, 42% of voters approved and 53% disapproved of his job performance, leaving his net approval rating in a better place than it was around this time eight years ago.

 Politicians' popularity